Car with coin and book bank for loan finance payment.

 How long do you have to pay back a title loan?

-For most title loans, you can take as long as you want to pay back the loan, but in the meantime you have to make the finance fee payments to keep the loan active.
-There are indications that some companies have 90% of its customers who just pay the finance charge to push their loan into the future.
-Doing this too often and the title loan can quickly become punishingly expensive, without even making progress toward paying it off.
+With many title loans, you can take your time paying it back, but you need to keep making the finance fee payments to keep It active.
+Some companies see around 90% of their customers paying just the finance charge to extend their loan.
+Doing this frequently can make the title loan extremely costly without making any progress in paying it off.

 In many circumstances, the challenge to paying a title loan back is that they require a full payment of the principal to pay off the loan.
 If you only have part of the payment, you have to resign for another month.
 If you are not careful, the finance charges can slowly bleed you dry as you try to pull together the principal payment.